oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

     return 0;
   }

-When using device USM, such as allocated by malloc_device, the user is responsible for data transfers to and from the device to ensure that input data is device accessible during oneDPL algorithm execution and that the result is available to the operation which follows.
+When using device USM, such as allocated by malloc_device, you are responsible for data transfers to and from the device to ensure that input data is device accessible during oneDPL algorithm execution and that the result is available to the operations.

 Use std::vector
 -----------------------------

 The following examples demonstrate two ways to use the parallel algorithms with ``std::vector``:

-* host allocators
+* Host allocators
 * USM allocators

 You can use iterators to host allocated ``std::vector`` data